skysqlinc/skysql-docs/docs/Uptime SLA.md

 - **Customer-directed maintenance**

-    When a customer directs that MariaDB conduct a maintenance operation on a service, any resulting impact to service availability is excluded.
+    When a customer directs that SkySQL conduct a maintenance operation on a service, any resulting impact to service availability is excluded.

 - **Customer-approved maintenance**

-    When a customer approves MariaDB-recommended maintenance on a service, any resulting impact to service availability is excluded.
+    When a customer approves SkySQL-recommended maintenance on a service, any resulting impact to service availability is excluded.

 - **Customer-initiated changes**